You wanna give a kid nightmares? Tell 'em a fairy tale.

 When the monsters aren't as monstrous as their reputation implies, he's taken to striking up awkward friendships, like with Eddie Monroe, a "big, bad wolf" in the old stories.
 (Now he's drinking mochas and doing Pilates.)
 But when they're truly bad dudes, Nick responds in kind, doing everything he can to, well, protect and serve.

 That mean Grimm is yanking fables out of their magical garden by the roots and slapping them down in the middle of a cookie-cutter cop procedural.
 And the resulting monster mash-up is no child's lark.
 Grimm earns its typical TV-14 rating at every turn, from its sometime salacious sexual encounters to its questionable language.

 But the biggest, baddest, toothiest villain in Grimm is its violence.
 In most procedurals, folks might get shot or stabbed.
 Here, there's the potential for them to have their arms ripped off or be devoured alive.
 The gore we see can be truly horrific—more at home in a Saw movie than prime-time television.
-And while some of the carnage takes place out of the frame, some of it is right there in front you.

 And with no desire to replicate those old yarns' sense of queasy, unforgiving morality, Grimm ends up feeling both schlockier and showier, more eager to shock viewers with gore than probe the darker corners of their brains and souls.

 In this season premiere, zombies wreak havoc.
 Monroe, Juliette and Rosalee battle the walkers, who are actually people infected with a substance spewed from a human blowfish Voodoo priest.
 We see the creatures fall off (or get thrown from) the trio's speeding car and get hammered in a bunch of other ways too.
 (The not really undead zombies recover once given an antidote.)